Cell Division and Cytoskeleton

 Our Research

-Tubulin detyrosination is one of the tubulin PTMs that is altered in different cancers and its dysregulation is associated with tumor aggressiveness and poor prognosis in patients, making it a highly promising “molecular target”.
-In addition, numerous motor proteins are deregulated in cancer and the inhibitors of some of those are involved in advanced phases of clinical trials.
-Because of the impact of tubulin PTMs on the activity of motor proteins, as well as their association with cancer, this still underexplored field is a particularly attractive platform for the quest for potential anticancer therapeutics.
+Tubulin detyrosination is one of these PTMs that is frequently altered in cancers and is linked to tumor aggressiveness and poor patient prognosis, making it a promising molecular target.
+Moreover, many motor proteins that interact with tubulin are deregulated in cancer, and inhibitors targeting these proteins are undergoing clinical trials.
+Given the impact of tubulin PTMs on modulating motor protein activity and their association with cancer, this underexplored area holds significant potential for the development of novel anticancer therapies.

-- the impact of tubulin PTMs on the activity of cytoskeletal motor proteins and their roles in chromosomal and cellular movements
+- The impact of tubulin PTMs on motor proteins and their roles in chromosomal and cellular movements

 Group Leader: Marin Barisic

-Marin Barisic has earned his Master’s degree in Molecular Biology at the University of Zagreb in Croatia, and his PhD in Molecular Cell Biology and Oncology at the Innsbruck Medical University in Austria.
+Marin Barisic earned his Diploma in Molecular Biology at the University of Zagreb in Croatia, and his PhD in Molecular Cell Biology and Oncology at the Innsbruck Medical University in Austria.
+After finishing his Postdoc at the Institute for Molecular and Cell Biology in Porto, Portugal, he started his own research group as a Group Leader in the Cell Division and Cytoskeleton lab at the Danish Cancer Institute (DCI) in Copenhagen, Denmark.

 ORCID: 0000-0001-7587-3867